reorg/pg_repack/doc/pg_repack.rst

     back to using pg_terminate_backend() to disconnect any remaining backends after twice this timeout has passed.
     The default is 60 seconds.

+``-L SECS``, ``--lock-wait-max=SECS``
+    When pg_repack needs to take table locks (shared or exclusive) it'll wait up to this many seconds before canceling the lock request and trying again.
+    This is done to allow concurrent queries to make progress and not get queued up behind the pg_repack lock request.
+Consider increasing this timeout if pg_repack fails to acquire table locks.
+The default is 1 second.

 ``-D``, ``--no-kill-backend``
     Skip to repack table if the lock cannot be taken for duration specified